a landlord is making repairs to the rental unit

 Repairing Your Rental Unit

-Landlords’ responsibilities
+Landlords’ Responsibilities

-• Repair plumbing, gas, heating, and electrical problems.
+• Plumbing, gas, heating, and electrical issues.

-• Supply enough trash bins.
+• Lack of sufficient trash bins.

-Tenants’ responsibilities
+Tenants’ Responsibilities

 How soon does the landlord have to make repairs?